elizabethmchan2/cs206/homework3/README.txt

-Program searches through database of zipcodes, town, states and populations using arraylist
+Program searches through database of zipcodes, town, states, and populations using arraylist